top of page

 Media Coverage: VoxEU, VoxChina

-Return to Venture Capital in the Aggregate [NBER Link] [pdf]
+The Aggregate Return to Venture Investors [NBER Link] [pdf]

 with Ravi Jagannathan and Jiaheng Yu